An explanation of what replatforming is & when you need it

 Digital Experience Platform; a platform that is built upon content and experience driven commerce through enterprise CMS and personalisation tools, all native to the platform.

-Modern architecture, all commerce capabilities are exposed through micro services or APIs, giving ecommerce teams full flexibility to use and adapt as they require.
+Modern architecture, all commerce capabilities are exposed through micro services or APIs, giving ecommerce teams full flexibility to use and adapt as they require, and typically don’t provide a front-end.
 Please note many platforms listed under other categories expose ecommerce functions via APIs e.g. Episerver, Salesforce, Shopify, but they’re weren’t built as an API/service-first platform.

 - Elastic Path

 A highly extensible fully managed SaaS solution that has a component based approach, enabling you to ‘plug & play’ multiple extensions to achieve the functionality you need.
-Many of the ecommerce services are achieved via integration of 3rd party apps.
+Many of the ecommerce services are achieved via integration of 3rd party apps and connectors.

 Ecommerce that can provide a single customer view by aligning multiple stores and providing other enterprise services like OMS and ERP.
 This is all native to the platform ecosystem..